openearth/aeolis-python/CONTRIBUTING.md

 4. Set up your code editor to follow [PEP 8](https://peps.python.org/pep-0008/) (remove trailing white space, no tabs, etc.).
 Check code with [flake8](https://flake8.pycqa.org/en/latest/).

+5. Make sure the existing tests pass by running `pytest` from the root of the repository.

-5. Write tests for any new lines of code you add.
+6. Write tests for any new lines of code you add.

-6. Include in-code documentation in form of comments and docstrings.
+7. Include in-code documentation in form of comments and docstrings.
 Update the user documentation if relevant.
 Use the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) documentation style.

 ### Submitting your contribution